-(1) For dispatchable generating units:

-- (A) The overall response of a dispatchable generating unit for power system frequency excursions must be settable and be capable of achieving an increase in the generating unit's active power output of not less than 5% for a 0.1 Hz reduction in power system frequency (4% droop) for any initial output up to 85% of rated output. - (B) A dispatchable generating unit must also be capable of achieving a reduction in the generating unit's active power output of not less than 5% for a 0.1 Hz increase in system frequency provided this does not require operation below the technical minimum. - (C) For initial outputs above 85% of rated active power output, a generating unit's response capability must be included in the relevant connection agreement, and the Generator must ensure that the generating unit responds in accordance with that connection agreement. - (D) Thermal generating units must be able to sustain load changes of at least 10% for a frequency decrease and 30% for a frequency increase if changes occur within the above limits of output. - (2) For non-dispatchable generating units, a generating unit must be capable of achieving a reduction in the generating unit's active power output for an increase in system frequency, provided the latter does not require operation below technical minimum.
+- (1) For synchronous generating units: - (A) The overall response of a synchronous generating unit for power system frequency excursions must be settable and be capable of achieving an increase in the generating unit's active power output of not less than 5% for a 0.1 Hz reduction in power system frequency (4% droop) for any initial output up to 85% of rated output. - (B) A synchronous generating unit must also be capable of achieving a reduction in the generating unit's active power output of not less than 5% for a 0.1 Hz increase in system frequency provided this does not require operation below the technical minimum. - (C) For initial outputs above 85% of rated active power output, a generating unit's response capability must be included in the relevant connection agreement, and the Generator must ensure that the generating unit responds in accordance with that connection agreement. - (D) Thermal generating units must be able to sustain load changes of at least 10% for a frequency decrease and 30% for a frequency increase if changes occur within the above limits of output.
+Multiple fuel generating units must have the same response to the system frequency changes regardless of which fuel type they are running on at any given time. - (2) For non-synchronous generating units: - (A) The overall response of a non-synchronous generating unit for power system frequency excursions must be settable and be capable of achieving a reduction in the generating unit's active power output for an increase in system frequency, provided the latter does not require operation below technical minimum.